kelomi/laravel/README.md

 ✅ Fix (what I did):

-Generated a proper key:
+Generated a proper key: RUN

-docker exec -it laravel_redis_chat_app bash php artisan key:generate
+docker exec -it laravel_redis_chat_app bash

+php artisan key:generate

 Or generated locally and copied .env in: